Insect bites in children: What to do?

 We wish you a summer without insect bites!

-Our medical experts take the utmost care to formulate medical content correctly and understandably.
+Our medical experts take the utmost care to formulate medical content correctly and clearly.
 This article is for informational purposes and does not replace medical advice.
 This article also does not claim to be complete.
 In a medical emergency, please call 112.

 Back to the magazine